-- From now, Surfshark will continuously monitor your added cards.
-If the Surfshark scan detects that your card number appears in the beached cards database, you will get an alert.
+- From now on, Surfshark will continuously monitor your added cards.
+If the Surfshark scan detects that your card number appears in a breached card database, you will get an alert immediately.

 What to do if your card is breached?

-If you get an alert that one of your cards has been breached, find out which card it was - you will find that information in your Alert dashboard.
-Once you know which card is exposed, we highly recommend contacting the card issuer (usually, your bank) for further assistance.
+If you get an alert that one of your cards has been breached, first, find out which card it was - you will find that information in your Alert dashboard.
+Once you know which card is exposed, we highly recommend contacting the card issuer (usually your bank) for further assistance.

-In your Alert dashboard you will see the breach source, date, and what information might have been exposed.
-We recommend contacting your card provider immediately for further assistance.
+You will see the breach source, date, and what information might have been exposed in your Alert dashboard.